alex-moon/vc/README.md

 npx webpack serve
 ```

-And visit http://localhost:8080/ in your browser.
+And visit http://localhost:8000/ in your browser.

 The typescript file that interacts with the API is `app/ts/manager.ts` - you'll
 notice a variable `useDummyData` defined at the top.
-If this is `false`, you'll need to set
+If this is `false`, you'll need use
-up a local proxy.
+a local proxy.
+To do so, simply replace `vc.ajmoon.uk` with your own domain name (as above)

-`@todo how to do this with webpack`
+in `webpack.config.js` in the project root.